duartemendes/aws-sam-api-proxy/README.md

 With this tool all this pain went away and I'm able to test my APIs much faster 😍

 I hope somehow this tool is of any help to you.
 If you find a bug just open an issue or go ahead and fix it.

+For more context you can read through [aws-sam-cli/issues/239](https://github.com/awslabs/aws-sam-cli/issues/239) and understand what led me to write this tool.

 ## Requirements